 The Power of Now book helps you to grow spiritually and emotionally.
 It gives the lessons and courage to accept what is, stay in the moment, and remain grateful.
 This book covers a lot about consciousness, spirituality, mindfulness, and the art and the practice of being in the moment and aware.
 It’s the type of book that will keep teaching you lessons and stuff you can learn.
 But it’s about applying it in your life, practicing gratitude, practicing mindfulness, and being more conscious.

 Nothing happens in the past or the future.
 The past is a collection of nails but hasn’t happened yet.
 Everything that happens is always in the now.
-But still, allow our minds to take our consciousness away from now in ways that hurt us.
+But still allow our minds to take our consciousness away directly in ways that hurt us.
 But 80 to 90 percent of our thinking has no practical purpose, and that’s all negativity.

-5 Lessons From The Power Of Now Book
+5 Key Lessons From The Power Of Now Book

 We’re going over one of the most influential spiritual awakening books of the past couple of centuries, going over the power of now Eckhart Tolle.
 I’m giving you the best 5 lessons from The Power Of Now.
 Let’s start!